Welcome to my home, please sit on my

-Using a fabric pen, mark 1″ away from middle of zipper onto middle piece of fabric, on both sides.
-Then measure 1 1/4″ toward middle fabric from the middle of zipper.
+Using a fabric pen, mark 1″ away from the middle of zipper onto the middle piece of fabric, on both sides.
+Then measure 1 1/4″ toward middle fabric from the middle of the zipper.
 Connect the three markings to make a triangle.
 See picture below for example.

 Complete this step for the other side of fabric where the zipper connects with the middle piece of fabric.

 Now topstitch 1/8″ from middle fabric piece (you can use your regular foot for this step), until you get to the marked triangle then follow the marked line then continue 1/8″ stitch.